ramkishor-hosamane/Desktop-Share/README.md

 # Desktop-Share
-A desktop screen sharing system (like Teamviewer,Opendesk) based on python socket programming
+A File sharing system based on python socket programming